zerchen/allegro_hand_ros_v4/README.md

    * sim: Just pass desired joint states through as current joint states.
  * **allegro_hand_description** xacro descriptions for the kinematics of the hand, rviz configuration and meshes.
- * **bhand** Library files for the predefined grasps, available in 32 and 64 bit versions.
-64 bit by default, update symlink for 32 bit.

 Note on polling (from Wonik Robotics): The preferred sampling method is utilizing the Hand's own real time clock running @ 333Hz by polling the CAN communication